dhruv50ae/dhruv50ae/README.md

 - 🔭 Check out my [portfolio](https://dhruv50ae.github.io/Portfolio/)!
 - 🌱 I’m currently learning Back-end Development | MongoDB and SQL | Long-term Python
 - 👯 I’m looking to collaborate with other developers and engineers
-- 🥅 2022 Goals: Become a Full-Stack Cloud Developer
+- 🥅 2022 Goals: Become a Full-Stack Cloud Engineer
 - ⚡ Fun fact: One of the most common names is Dhruv, so I brand myself as Dhruv.50AE 🥇

 ### Connect with me: